 Over vaccinations may weaken the dog's immune system, thereby inducing immune disorders which may be manifested as skin diseases.

-Topically, a herbal poultice can be applied to skin areas that are red, itchy, and inflammed.
+An herbal poultice can be applied to skin areas that are red, itchy, and inflammed.
 Herbs that have astringent, anti-bacterial, and wound-healing properties are ideal for such a purpose.

 If your pet has extremely itchy skin but the skin shows no reddness or other visible change, try using an oat poultice on the affected area to relieve itchiness.
 Cook some oatmeal into a paste.
 Allow it to cool and then apply liberally to the affected areas.